 Some states, such as Utah, allow plaintiffs to also claim punitive damages as a means to “punish” the liable party via compensation.

-For more information on the laws of wrongful pregnancy in your state, contact your local legislature for additional details.
+For more information on the laws of wrongful pregnancy in your state, contact a birth injury lawyer.